Richard M. Ketchum: Country Journal

+Late life

+Ketchum spent last 4 years of his life at a retirement home in Shelburne, Vermont.
+He died in January 12, 2012 at the age of 89.

+Personal life and legacy

+Ketchum had a son and a daughter.
+Historian Douglas Brinkley has said that Ketchum was "the finest historian of the American Revolution."

+Published works

-Ketchum was the author of numerous books.
-The Borrowed Years, 1938–1941 (1989) described the events leading up to the bombing of Pearl Harbor.
-Ketchum was particularly interested in the American Revolution.
-His last book, Victory at Yorktown: The Campaign That Won the Revolution was an account of the battle and unlikely triumph that led to American independence.
+Ketchum was the author of numerous publications involving wars in America.
+The Borrowed Years, 1938–1941 (1989) describes the events leading up to the bombing of Pearl Harbor.
+His last book, Victory at Yorktown: The Campaign That Won the Revolution is an account of the battle and unlikely triumph that led to American independence.